javiercanadillas/asm-gke/Readme.md

 command terminated with exit code 56
 ```

-Because the compromised pod is outside of the service mesh, it can't be identified with mTLS, so you should receive the error as above meaning the request was refused.
+Because the compromised pod is outside of the service mesh, it can't be identified with mTLS.
+The productpage pod refuses the request and the compromised pod receives the error above.
 We now have a safer cluster and are one step closer to respecting Zero Trust principles!

 # Tearing down the environment
 To tear down the environment and restore your project the way it was before running the script, run: